MemoryOrb/mo-lapland-hardware/README.md

 # Lapland Memory Orb - Hardware
 **v0.4** _(schematic and list of electronic components)_

-3D models and circuit.
+3D models and circuit for the memory orb made at the [University of Lapland](https://www.ulapland.fi/EN) and [Lapland University of Applied Sciences](https://www.lapinamk.fi/en) as part of the [Lapland Robotics](https://laplandrobotics.com) and [Digital Access to Sámi Heritage Archives](https://digisamiarchives.com) projects.

 This repository includes:
 - The complete list of components
 - The last up-to-date schematic (PDF)
 - The electronic library (EAGLE/Fusion 360) with all the components (symbols only, used for schematic)